ONSdigital/dis-authorisation-client-js/README.md

 ## Usage

 1. Initialising with custom configuration.
-  You can call `init` with a custom config, this allows you to specify callbacks and settings:
+  You can call `init` with a custom config, this allows you to specify callbacks and settings.
+  See `defaultConfig` below for more details on what is provided in the default config:

   ```
   import SessionManagement from 'dis-authorisation-client-js';